Program

 Tuesday April 21

-Plenary Session VI: Replication stress
+Plenary Session VI: Consequences of replication/transcription stress

 09:00 - 09:25 Kristijan Ramadan "Nucleophagy as a DNA replication–coupled repair pathway"